Greyisheep/hashem-api-tutorial/Day-1/facilitator-guide.md

 **Your Role**: Set energy, verify environment, establish "production mindset"

 #### Pre-flight Checklist:
-- [ ] All students have Postman Desktop working
+- [ ] All students have Docker Desktop installed and running
+- [ ] All students can access the taskflow-api repository
+- [ ] Postman Desktop working (or web version as backup)
 - [ ] VS Code with REST Client extension installed
 - [ ] Can access Excalidraw/drawing tool
 - [ ] Timer visible to group